kdwils/blog/content/posts/ci-and-argocd.md

 ## ArgoCD

-Check out their [official docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/) for installation on your cluster.
+Check out the [official docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/) for installation on your cluster.

 ### Argo Applications

-An `Application` is the definition for telling `ArgoCD` how to sync your app to your cluster.
+An `Application` is the definition for telling `ArgoCD` how to sync an app to your cluster.

-Because `ArgoCD` is deployed in my `k3s` cluster, we can point the destination server to default kubernetes svc.
+Because `ArgoCD` is deployed in my `k3s` cluster, we can point the destination server to default kubernetes svc, but you could point to a remote cluster as well.

 The manifests for this blog live at `https://github.com/kdwils/blog/tree/main/deploy/homelab` so I need to tell ArgoCD to look at the `/deploy/homelab` overlay.